jawline/CoreVM/README.md

 #Virtual Machine Sandbox

 This project is meant to serve as a virtual machine, compiler and optimisation testbed for prototyping ideas in the future.
-It will also be useful as reference for anybody looking into simple parsers, virtual machine construction or assembly generation.

 CoreASM depends on CoreVM and Regex-Parser (https://github.com/mmjack/Regex-Parser).